Ethan2k04/Ethan2k04/README.md

 ## Hi👋 My name is Ethan

-I'm a CS undergraduate at Nankai University.
+I'm a CS undergraduate student at Nankai University.
 I like trying new things, exploring new areas and working on new technologies.
 My github repos will focus on computer backend and releated stuffs.
 My motto is: **_Always exploring 吾将上下而求索_**